 If your nonprofit has a Google Adwords Grant, you can try running Google ads for your campaign.
 Success with Adwords is all about finding the right keywords and setting up great audience targeting.
 In the months before Giving Tuesday, test out different keywords for possible ads as well as different audiences.

-We know your organization can win at Giving Tuesday in 2019!
+We know your organization can win at Giving Tuesday!
 Start preparing early and make sure your online presence and tools are ready to give donors the best experience possible.
 Together, social media, your website, and your online giving form create a super-powered trifecta to help your nonprofit have its best Giving Tuesday yet.